-Besides the benefits listed above, with an EAP in place, you can also reduce the risk of workplace violence, attract competent profiles, and ultimately, experience a rise in performance levels.
+Besides the employee assistance program benefits listed above, with an EAP in place, you can also reduce the risk of workplace violence, attract competent profiles, and then, experience a rise in performance levels.

-Here’s my top 7 list of programs that will reign supreme in 2022:
+Here’s the top 7 list of programs that will reign supreme in 2022: